connexcs/docs/docs/class5/connexml.md

 This verb rejects the current call.

 !!! note
-    `Reject` cannot be nested in any other verb and reject cannot include any other verb.
+    `Reject` can't be nested in any other verb and reject can't include any other verb.

 !!! example
     ```xml